adamsilver/adamsilver.io-jekyll/_posts/2014-09-26-semantic-html.md

 Semantic HTML is the use of mark-up to reinforce the meaning and *intention* of the content.
 Semantic HTML does *not* describe how the content looks or how it behaves.

-As well as using the the most appropriate element to describe the content, meaningful *IDs* and *Class* attributes should be used where neccessary, to provide hooks that allow the components to be enhanced with style and behaviour.
+As well as using the most appropriate element to describe the content, meaningful *IDs* and *Class* attributes should be used where neccessary, to provide hooks that allow the components to be enhanced with style and behaviour.

 Take this article as an example; it consists of 1) a container div with an ID attribute value of *article*, 2) an h1 representing the primary heading of the article and 3) further paragraphs for the main article content as follows: